 Recent graduates of Penn State Behrend’s Political Science program are employed at the following: Toyota Motors, Pennsylvania State Police, Pennsylvania General Assembly, Central Intelligence Agency, Internal Revenue Service, U.S. Peace Corps, U.S. Border Patrol, U.S. Navy JAG Corps, U.S. Marshals Service, U.S. State Department, and NASA.
 Many graduates have obtained positions in private law firms and public high schools.

-Graduates have also continued their education at a number of graduate and law schools such as Cornell University, John Hopkins University, Boston University, and Case Western Reserve University.
+Graduates have also continued their education at a number of graduate and law schools such as Cornell University, John Hopkins University, University of Michigan, University of Maryland, The George Washington University, The University of Pennsylvania, The Ohio State University and Case Western Reserve University.

 Political or government internships are recommended for all political science majors.
 Penn State Behrend students have a wide variety of internship opportunities due to the large number of political and government offices located in Erie.
 Internships can be obtained for academic credit or just for the experience - students are responsible for contacting political or government offices to set up the internships.